Ebbsfleet and Cliffsend Halt railway station

 Ebbsfleet and Cliffsend Halt railway station served the hamlet of Ebbsfleet, Thanet, Kent, England from 1908 to 1933 on the Kent Coast Line.

 History

 The station opened on 7 May 1908 by the South Eastern and Chatham Railway.
 It closed to both passengers and goods traffic on 1 April 1933.

-The new Thanet Parkway station has been built about 100 metres west of the site of the station.
+The new Thanet Parkway station has been built about 100 metres east of the site of the original station.